Rysias/cds-assignments/language-assignments/language-a1/README.md

 ### Performance testing
 Early in my process, I discovered that collocation is a compute-intensive task.
 As I was writing a script that handled _all 100 texts_ in the dataset I was spending most of my time waiting.
 To remedy this I employed performance testing to boost the performance.
 I used cProfile - a great command-line tool that generates detailed performance reports.
 You can see the script used [here](./profile_collocate.sh) and the output directory is [`/performance`](./performance/).

 The tool was immensively helpful in shaving down the run-time.
 One of the main benefits was removing expensive for-loops when finding the collocates.
-Instead of was able to run the pipeline in pure pandas which is much faster (link).
+Instead I was able to run the pipeline in pure pandas which is [much faster](https://pythonspeed.com/articles/vectorization-python/).

 If we look at the latest [`profile.txt`](./performance/profile.txt) it is apparent that most of the time is spent on tokenizing the text.
 This is currently done through SpaCy, which is quite performant.
 It is feasible that we could spend some time developing a super-fast tokenizer specialized to collocation but I am quite satisfied with the performance.

 ### Collocation results
 Now that we have created a performant pipeline, it is time to look at what sorts of insights can be gleamed from collocation.
-Below, I have created a plot of the highest MI collocates of the word "Bleak" in the Charles Dickins classic "Bleak House".
+Below, I have created a plot of the highest MI collocates of the word "Bleak" in Charles Dickins' classic "Bleak House".
 ![img](./output/Dickens_Bleak_1853_bleak.png)
 *figure 1: Bleak House collocates*